jorgmateos/uformer-google-colab/README.md

 **Paper**: https://arxiv.org/abs/2106.03106

-This repository contains the implementation of the **Uformer** via the *Google Collab* platform and is trained and evaluated with two new datasets.
+This repository contains the implementation of the **Uformer** through the *Google Collab* platform.

+New datasets have been evaluated with the **Uformer32** model.
+Subsequently, a new model has been trained with these datasets and re-evaluated to check the correct functioning of the fine-tuning and the increased accuracy of the results.

 ## Acknowledgement 🥇
 This code borrows heavily from [Uformer](https://github.com/ZhendongWang6/Uformer).